 Jehoshaphat is richly blessed by the Lord, but he then goes and marries his heir to Ahab’s daughter Athaliah, a worshipper of Baal – despite God’s explicit prohibition.
 Athaliah eventually murdered all but one of Jehoshaphat’s great-grandchildren.

-Here is Jehoshaphat, a man who sets his heart to seek God (19 v3), and yet he foolishly follows Ahab and stubbornly refuses the wisdom given by the prophets of the Lord.
+These words were heard first-hand by Jehoshaphat, a king who set his heart to seek God – Yet he still foolishly follows Ahab and stubborn refuses the wisdom given by the prophets of the Lord.

-You would think that on hearing the open window into heavenly spiritual politics (18 v18-22) Jehoshaphat would have thought twice about going to war with Ahab.
+You would think that on hearing through such an open window into heavenly spiritual politics Jehoshaphat would have thought twice about going to war with Ahab.